A sheet of meringue from the egg whites and a tasty custard filling from the egg yolks, which makes them like a jelly/Swiss roll.

 - 6 tbsp powdered sugar, you may need more

 - 1 396g (14 oz) can condensed milk

 - Preheat the oven to 350 F. Line a rectangular baking sheet with parchment paper and lightly grease.
 Set aside.

 - In a bowl, combine egg whites and cream of tartar.
 Using an electric mixer, beat together until soft peaks form.

-- Gradually add the sugar while continue beating until semi-firm.
+- Gradually add the sugar while continue beating until stiff peak.